As I was learning how to detox naturally with food, supplements, and a respect for nature, tuning into mercury finally

 Part of detox is emotional.
-I am learning how to be myself, prioritize my time, and repair a lot of bottled up emotions I created as I dealt with my brain being stressed out by this toxicity.
-Understanding these changes are as important as physically processing and removing toxins.
-If I don’t understand why things are changing, work with them and advance my life, my body will work to restore it’s old toxic self.
-I’m repairing and rebuilding an organic computer, it’s not going to be able to fix it’s toxic wiring without getting rid of the toxic mindsets and vice versa.
+I am learning how to be myself, prioritize my time, and repair a lot of bottled-up emotions I created as I dealt with my brain being stressed out by this toxicity.
+Understanding these changes is as important as physically processing and removing toxins.
+If I don’t understand why things are changing, work with them and advance my life, my body will work to restore its old toxic self.
+I’m repairing and rebuilding an organic computer, it’s not going to be able to fix its toxic wiring without getting rid of the toxic mindsets and vice versa.

-This concept solidifies my dislike for chemical chelation.
+This emotional aspect helped solidify my dislike for chemical chelation.
 I’ve read a lot of horror stories of people having episodes while doing chemical chelation, whether supervised or not.
 I noticed that a lot of people’s episodes were very emotional and sometimes purely emotional.
-After experiencing this emotional healing after phases of detox, I realized how horrible forced detox via chemical chelation most likely is.
-I was able to cause myself a pretty rough ride with nutritional supplements, I don’t want to imagine what chemicals could have put me through without good nutrition.
+After experiencing this emotional healing myself with nutrients, I realized how horrible forced detox via chemical chelation might be.